saikethan27/StreamShape/docs/README.md

 - **[Error Handling](error-handling.md)** - Understanding and handling errors
 - **[Best Practices](best-practices.md)** - Tips and recommendations

-## What is Unified LLM Interface?
+## What is StreamShape?

-Unified LLM Interface is a Python package that provides a simple, consistent API for working with multiple Large Language Model (LLM) providers.
+StreamShape is a Python package that provides a simple, consistent API for working with multiple Large Language Model (LLM) providers.
 Instead of learning different APIs for OpenAI, Anthropic, Google, and others, you can use one unified interface.

 ## Key Features